Janhagenkrohn/FCS_Fixer/README.md

 # FCS_Fixer

-FCS_Fixer is an all-Python module meant to make data analysis for Fluorescence Correlation Spectroscopy (FCS) data acquired in time-tagged, time-resolved mode, easier.
+FCS_Fixer is a Python module meant to make data analysis for Fluorescence Correlation Spectroscopy (FCS) data acquired in time-tagged, time-resolved mode, easier.

 In FCS experiments, one often deals not only with the desired signal, but also various artifacts, some sample-related, some instrument-related.
 Such artifacts include (but are not limited to):
 1. High-intensity "Bursts" from bright particles moving through the detection volume